 Derived wristwatch expressions | "Métiers d'Art Tribute to the Quest of Time"

-This same concept has been applied to wristwatches, with the release of a new Métiers d'Art limited to 20 pieces featuring a double-sided dial and a "raise your wrist to show the time" display.
-The clever translation of the concept of a large-scale piece into a "wearable experience" is impressive.
+The same idea has also been incorporated into wristwatches, with a new Métiers d'Art limited to 20 pieces featuring a double-sided dial and a "raise your wrist to show the time" display.
+It is ingenious that the idea of a large-scale work has been translated into a "wearable experience."

 The Significance of the Louvre Exhibition | Dates, Venue, and Interactive Classical Machines